this-isnt-me/ogPypeline/docs/source/directionalformulas.rst

    * - All methods
      - 'all

-The function returns a dictionary with the dogleg severity and three subdictionaries of different depth units and values realting to the position of the survey. to see the range of depth units returned see the example code below or the Length units section under General Conversions.
+The function returns a dictionary with the dogleg severity and three subdictionaries of different depth units and values relating to the position of the survey. to see the range of depth units returned see the example code below or the Length units section under General Conversions.
 To see the range of dogleg severity units returned see the example code below or the Dogleg units section under Drilling Conversions.

 .. code:: python